 Jan received his PhD in philosophy from Humboldt-University in 2012.
 His research focuses on issues in normative ethics and on questions concerning reasons and rationality.
 He wrote his PhD thesis on moral particularism and is currently working on the „numbers problem“ in normative ethics.
 For more information, visit his personal website.

 Felix Koch works in ethics, metanormative theory, and political and legal philosophy.
 He also has interests in aesthetics and

 in eighteenth- and nineteenth-century philosophy.
 He received his PhD from Columbia University in 2012.
 For the duration of the Einstein Ethics project, he is on leave from the Free University

 Berlin.
 See here for his faculty website.

 Daniele is a doctoral student at Humboldt University since 2015.
 His research interests are in normative ethics and metaethics.
 He is working on a PhD project on the relevance of ignorance for conceptions of moral responsibility and moral obligation.
 Besides that, he also has a special interest in philosophical accounts of promissory obligation.
 For more information, visit his personal website.

 Simon is a doctoral student at Humboldt University.
 His research interests are in ethics, metaethics, epistemology and philosophy of action.
 His dissertation work is on the possibility of a cognitivist account of practical rationality.
 For more information, visit his personal website.

-Francesca will begin her doctoral work at Humboldt University in the fall of 2017.
+Francesca began her doctoral work at Humboldt University in the fall of 2017.
 Her research is primarily in metaethics, with occasional forays into normative ethics and epistemology.
 She also has interests in deontic logic and methodological questions in feminist philosophy.
-She will join the Einstein Ethics group in October 2017.
+For more information, visit her personal website.